-What’s the Difference between a Google My Business View and a Google My Business Searches?
+What’s the Difference between a Google Business Profile View and a Google Business Profile Searches?

-In 2019, it is crucial for a business to create or claim their Google My Business listing.
-These listings are also widely known as Google local listings, Google Maps listings and the Google 3 pack.
+It’s crucial for a business to create or claim their Google Business Profile listing if they want to stay competitive in Google Maps.
+Google Business Listings, also widely known as Google local listings, Google Maps listings and the Google 3 pack are vital for local SEO success, as they help local customers find you easily.

 No matter what you know this listing by, ensuring that you have one and that it’s up to date and maintained is a must.
 Google has also realised the importance of these listings and as such has started providing a wealth of insights for business owners.